 We continue driving through the beautiful and winding roads until Mike sees a park stopping area and decides to stop.
 It’s Lake St. Marie and if you ever get a chance to go through Medicine Bow National Park you need to stop and look around at Lake St. Marie…It’s inspirational and can provide a little peace for your soul.

 We walk down to the lake and simply stare at the sight of the water and the immense mountain cliff on the other side.
 Snow can be seen on the peaks.
 The water is crystal clear and cold.
 Fish are surfacing all across the lake making ripples, moving the water.
 Unfortunately, it’s overcast.
 You can imagine what the view would be like if the sun was shining down on the lake and reflecting from the snow.
-Reluctantly, we climb back into the truck and continue on our journey.

 After we stop for gas our next major stop is at the Sydney Nebraska Cabelas.
 We return some stuff and pick some goodies up for the kids.
 We gas up again and we’re on the road.
 Now if we didn’t mention it before, as we’re coming down in elevation from over 10,000 feet in Medicine Bow National Park to 4000 feet in Eastern Nebraska…it’s nothing but corn fields and corn fields and corn… and corn.
 We run into rain again but it’s short lived and the sun puts in an entrance for the rest of the afternoon.